-This doesn’t mean your genetic makeup guarantees you’ll have to deal with these issues, though.
-By knowing your genetic information, you can make lifestyle changes that help you reduce your risk for things like cancer, heart disease, and neurological disorders.
+By knowing more about your genetic information through health reports, you can make lifestyle changes that help you reduce your risk for things like cancer, heart disease, and neurological disorders.

 Do you have certain quirks you’ve never understood?
-Have you always wondered where your freckles came from or why your feet are prone to bunions?
-It could have a link to genetics.
+Have you always wondered where your freckles came from or why your feet are prone to bunions?2 These things could have a link to genetics.

 Have you ever wondered why some people like to build model ships while others prefer hiking or kayaking?
 It could be your “hobby gene.”

-Bringing a child into the world is a joyful experience, but as any parent will tell you, it comes with a collection of fears, too.
+Bringing a child into the world is often considered a joyful experience, but as any parent will tell you, it also comes with plenty of fears.
 For many parents, some of those fears stem from what they might pass on to their kids.

-Have you ever wondered why spiders terrify you or public speaking seems dreadful?
+Have you ever wondered why spiders terrify you or why public speaking seems dreadful?
 It could be your genes.

 The combinations of these different forms passed from our biological parents predispose us to respond with greater or lesser degrees of anxiety or fear of things in our environment.

 Our environment and the choices we make in life also play a role, but genetic testing can help you determine your risk.
 Just because you are genetically predisposed to addiction doesn’t mean you will become an addict.

 Does it seem like the older you get, the more you behave like your mother or father?
 Does your spouse drive you nuts because he or she seems to be morphing into your in-laws?
 There is likely a genetic basis for this occurring.